anseki/overflow-android/README.md

 OverflowAndroid computes the size of elements for scroll.
 It computes again automatically when a window is resized.
 Therefore you usually don't need to call this method.
 If you changed the size of elements, you must call this method.
 If arguments are given, the size of elements is computed and the element scrolls to specified position.

+## Event

+The `scroll` event is fired when the target element has been scrolled.
+The `Event` object that is passed to event listeners has an additional property below.

+### `inertia`

+Type: Boolean

+Indicate whether the current event was fired by inertia scroll after fast scroll operations. i.e. user isn't touching the element now, if this is `true`.

 ## Options

 You can tune the behavior of OverflowAndroid via options below.